notthatnathan/useElementSize/README.md

 # useElementSize

+React hook to track the size of an element.
 Pass an element `ref` that you’d like to observe.
 Its initial and changing `width` and `height` are returned.

 ## Example